tydalforce/snap_chats/README.md

 extract the .zip archive somewhere
 Update the "sc_archive_root =" path in the script to point to this directory, and run

+Requires Python 3.x
-Requires Python 3.x and BeautifulSoup 4 (bs4)
+Requires BeautifulSoup 4 (bs4) and cssutils